machine-perception-robotics-group/attention_branch_network/README.md

 ## Enviroment
 Our source code is based on [https://github.com/bearpaw/pytorch-classification/](https://github.com/bearpaw/pytorch-classification/) implemented with PyTorch.
 We are grateful for the author!

+Now, we updated PyTorch version from the original implementation.
-Requirements of PyTorch version are as follows:
+Required PyTorch version is as follows:
-- PyTorch : 0.4.0
+- PyTorch : 1.12.0
-- PyTorch vision : 0.2.1
+- PyTorch vision : 0.13.0

 ### Docker
 We prepared Docker environments for ABN.
 You quickly start to use Docker and run scripts.